japila-books/spark-sql-internals/docs/spark-sql-VectorizedParquetRecordReader.md

 * `NewHadoopRDD` is requested to compute a partition (`compute`)

-* `RecordReaderIterator` is requested to <<spark-sql-RecordReaderIterator.adoc#hasNext, check whether or not there are more internal rows>>
+* `RecordReaderIterator` is requested to <<spark-sql-RecordReaderIterator.md#hasNext, check whether or not there are more internal rows>>
 ====

 === [[resultBatch]] `resultBatch` Method